 When multiple sources of data are available, a judgement needs to be made as to what weight should be given to different sources; this may increase uncertainty.
 However, whenever appropriate, the model errs on the side of under-estimation of disease burden; thus in general minimum estimates consistent with the data are used throughout the exercise.
 An exception includes the assumption of no termination of pregnancy in places where this is illegal, which tends to over-estimate birth prevalence.
+This may result in an over-estimation of mortality, which results in an under-estimation in survivors and consequently on the number of survivors with a disability.
 In addition, the effects of folic acid in preventing congenital disorders might have been under-estimated, leading to an over-estimation of birth prevalence.
-This may have arisen due to a combination of factors including: the presumed lack of effect of folic acid on congenital heart disease; possible over-estimation of coverage of folic acid fortification in some places; and not accounting for effects of pill supplementation (coverage of which was considered as very low).
+This may have arisen due to a combination of factors including: possible over-estimation of coverage of folic acid fortification in some places; and not accounting for effects of pill supplementation.